cerner/cerner.github.io/source/_posts/2018-06-20-cerners-open-source-contributions-for-interoperability-developers.md

 Source: https://github.com/cerner/fhir-client-cerner-additions

 Over the years, we've contributed several changes to the popular open source JavaScript library ([fhir-client.js](https://github.com/smart-on-fhir/client-js), maintained by the SMART Health IT organization) used by many SMART app developers for launching and interacting with the FHIR API from their web-based SMART application.
-Running these types of applications within an embedded IE browser in a Windows application (like Cerner's PowerChart EHR) requires a bit of extra work to ensure SMART apps running concurrently don't exhibit critical patient safety bugs.
+Running these types of applications within an embedded IE browser in a Windows application (like Cerner's PowerChart® EHR) requires a bit of extra work to ensure SMART apps running concurrently don't exhibit critical patient safety bugs.
 We released an [open source library](https://github.com/cerner/fhir-client-cerner-additions), used in conjunction with fhir-client.js, to prevent these bugs and is in use by SMART app developers running their apps not only within Cerner EHR environments but also other EHR vendors.

 ### ASCVD Risk Calculator SMART Application